 - 1. Make sure all controls are "OFF" and the range cooktop and oven are cool before cleaning. - 2.
-Make sure that all cooktop surfaces, burner grates, and burners are cool before cleaning or disassembling cooktop. - 3.
-Do not use oven cleaners, bleach, or rust removers on the cooktop or burner grates. - 4.
-Clean all surfaces as soon as possible after boilovers or spillovers. - 5.
-Use warm soapy water only to clean the burner grates, cooktops, painted surfaces, porcelain surfaces, stainlessÁ steel surfaces and plastic items on your range.
+Make sure that all cooktop surfaces, burner grates and burners are cool before cleaning or disassembling cooktop. - 3.
+Do not use oven cleaners, bleach or rust removers on the cooktop or burner grates. - 4.
+Clean all surfaces as soon as possible after boil overs or spill overs. - 5.
+Use warm soapy water only to clean the burner grates, cooktops, painted surfaces, porcelain surfaces, stainless steel surfaces, air fry basket, drip tray, and plastic items on your range.
 Do not use grit or acid-type cleaners.
-Do not use cleaners withÁ ammonia.
+Do not use cleaners with ammonia.
 Cleaners of these types are corrosive and could damage component parts in the range. - 6.
 Do not use steel wool or abrasive cleaners.
 They will damage the cooktop and oven finish.
-Use only nonabrasive/plastic scrubbing pads. - 7.
+Use only non-abrasive plastic scrubbing pads. - 7.
 Do not allow foods containing acids (such as lemon or tomato juice, or vinegar) to remain on porcelain or painted surfaces.
 Acids may remove the glossy finish. - 8.
 Do not wash warm porcelain surfaces.
 Allow these areas to cool before cleaning.
 You could burn yourself or the porcelain could crack. - 9.
 Pitting and discoloration will result if spills are allowed to remain for any length of time on stainless steel. - 10.
-Do not allow spillovers to remain on the burner caps.
-The caps could be permanently stained if spillovers are not cleaned up promptly.

-11. If any of the burner ports or the orifice are clogged, carefully clean with a small wire or needle.
+Do not allow spill overs to remain on the burner caps.
+The caps could be permanently stained if spill overs are not cleaned up promptly. - 11.
+If any of the burner ports or the orifice are clogged, carefully clean with a small wire or needle.
 Be sure not to enlarge ports.
-Never use a wire brush for cleaning burner ports or orifices.
+Never use a wire brush for cleaning burner ports or orifice.
 Never use any brush which may "shed" bristles, which may become lodged in the orifice or burner ports and cause a fire or explosion.

-To Remove the Wire Grate and Main Top for Service and Cleaning
+Grate and Main Top